Chicago

 What Specific Baby Food Brands Contain Heavy Metals?

-Several baby food brands have been found to contain heavy metals, such as arsenic, lead, cadmium, and mercury, through various governmental investigations and compliance testing.
+Many baby foods made by major corporations have been found to contain heavy metals, such as arsenic, lead, cadmium, and mercury, through various governmental investigations and compliance testing.

-The House Subcommittee on Economic and Consumer Policy conducted an investigation that revealed significant levels of these toxic metals in popular baby food products.
+The House Subcommittee on Economic and Consumer Policy conducted an investigation that revealed significant levels of these toxic metals in popular baby food products, putting children at risk for illness and mental disorders.

 The following major baby food brands were found to contain heavy metals: